 Or just turn on the A.I., sit back, and watch massive fleets annihilate each other!

-Battle your friends in real-time, pitting your designs against theirs.
+Battle your friends and enemies in real-time, pitting your designs against theirs.
 Compete to be the master "Starship Architect & Commander" against up to 7 other players in team-versus team battles.

 Configure a variety of game options by specifying number of ships, total funds, game speed, and other options.
 Play tiny skirmishes, massive fleet battles, or anywhere in between.